repository-preservation/lcmap-chipmunk/README.md

 The `/grid` resource provides data about how raw data's spatial segmentation.

-A grid provides parameters that can be used with an RST (rotation, scaling, tranformation) matrix.
+A grid provides parameters that can be used with an RST (reflection, scaling, translation) matrix.

 ```
 http GET localhost:5656/grid
 ```

-For your convenience, two sub-resources are provided that can be used to determine how arbitrary points are transformed into other points that align to the grid.
+For your convenience, two sub-resources are provided that can be used to determine how arbitrary points are translated into other points that align to the grid.

 Get the grid point for an arbitrary x and y coordinate.